lxylxy123456/uberxmhf/bug_093/README.md

 `vcpu->vmx_nested_msrs[10]=0x0000ffff000011fb`, so hardware does not support "Load IA32\_EFER".

+TODO: Check what it means to set guest ia32e=0.
+Will it clear efer.lme automatically?
+See Intel footnote
 TODO: will it work if we simply copy VirtualBox's VMCS12 to VMCS02?
 TODO: try running KVM VirtualBox and KVM XMHF VirtualBox